-Open valves "A" and "B" for normal usage.
-Close Valves "A" and "B", then open valve "C" for winterizing.
+Open valves "A" and "C" and close valve "B" for normal usage.
+Close Valves "A" and "C", then open valve "B" for winterizing.

 WATER PUMP AND STRAINER

 Water pump access is in the lower exterior compartment on the curbside just in front of the rear wheels.
 Once the exterior door is raised, the pump can be found behind the small access door in the upper right corner of the storage area.